 The initial POLE courses had been launched as a result of the ever increasing demands in the current building trade, which is of a highly complex, segmented, and competitive nature.
 Experts from the fields of architecture, civil engineering, and construction management are clearly demanding a broader education, along with more diversified core skills for engineering students.
 The POLE learning environment and its associated methodology is not limited to this initial context, but allows students from practically any discipline to apply their theoretical knowledge in practical cases.
-Through collaboration in interdisciplinary teams guided by process management students, students from fields such as architecture, urban planning, civil engineering, interior design, plastics engineering, mechanical engineering and economics were given the opportunity to cooperate in POLE projects and thus better understand the individual processes involved and acknowledge their relation to the social, economical, and political dimensions.
+Through collaboration in interdisciplinary teams guided by process management students, students from fields such as architecture, urban planning, civil engineering, interior design, plastics engineering, mechanical engineering and economics were given the opportunity to cooperate in POLE projects and thus better understand the individual processes involved and acknowledge their relation to the social. economical. and political dimensions.

-In 2012, when POLE goes into its 12th year, it becomes an integrated part of iCompetence. iCompetence is an interdisciplinary program of studies in computer science with a strong focus on design and management. iCompetence is hosted by the computer science department at the University of Applied Sciences North Western Switzerland.
+POLE goes towards its 14th anniversary.
+Since 2012 it has becomes an integrated part of iCompetence. iCompetence is an interdisciplinary program of studies in computer science with a strong focus on design and management. iCompetence is part of the computer science department at the University of Applied Sciences North Western Switzerland.
 The POLE projects that are carried out in collaboration with iCompetence take place in the autumn term (September to January).
-They propose projects with an impact in the field of human-computer interaction and bring together the disciplines of computer science, design (namely interface design, industrial design), psychology as well as management.
-POLE invites students and faculty from Tecnológico de Monterrey (Mexico), Savannah College of Art and Design SCAD (USA), University of Colorado at Boulder (USA), Blekinge Institute of Technology, Karlskrona (Sweden), Merz Akademie, Stuttgart (Germany) and the University of Applied Sciences North Western Switzerland (as leading house).
+They propose projects with an impact in the field of humancomputer interaction and bring together the disciplines of computer science, design (namely interface design, industrial design), medialogy, psychology as well as management - and in 2013 for the first time with journalism.
+POLE invites students and faculty from Tecnológico de Monterrey (Mexico), Savannah College of Art and Design SCAD (USA), Aalborg University, Campus Copenhagen (DK), University of Lodz (Poland), University of Colorado at Boulder (USA), Blekinge Institute of Technology, Karlskrona (Sweden), Merz Akademie, Stuttgart (Germany) and the University of Applied Sciences North Western Switzerland (as leading house).